Péter Magyar: Demonstrations

-He later organised a second large rally on 6 April 2024, where sympathizers marched from Deák Square to Kossuth Square in Budapest.
+He organised a second large rally on 6 April 2024, where sympathizers marched from Deák Square to Kossuth Square in Budapest.
 During the 6 April rally, Magyar announced that he would begin a nationwide political tour, stating that his next major event would be held in Debrecen, in front of the Reformed Great Church on 5 May 2024, Mother's Day.
 Magyar held his fourth major rally on 8 June 2024 at the Heroes' Square in Budapest as the closing event of the Tisza Party's campaign for the European Parliament election.

-After the election, Magyar held six more demonstrations.
+After the election, Magyar held eight more demonstrations.
 Magyar organised his fifth major rally on 5 October 2024 in front of the headquarters of Hungary's public broadcaster MTVA.
 During the demonstration, he placed a poster listing sixteen demands on the building's main entrance, calling for media freedom and government accountability.